wasserth/TotalSegmentator/README.md

 ### Certification

-If you are interested in a CE certified version of TotalSegmentator please get in touch: jakob.wasserthal@usb.ch
+We are working on a CE certified version of TotalSegmentator.
+If you are interested please get in touch: jakob.wasserthal@usb.ch

 ### Class details